-Psychological states, like being hungry or feeling a certain emotion, are first-order (FO) states.
-These states are FO insofar as they are about the world, are not mental states, and are not conscious in themselves.
-One does not have to be aware that they are in these states, because the TP shows the reason for these psychological states' occurring unconsciously.
+Psychological states, like being hungry or feeling a certain emotion, are first-order ("FO") states.
+These states are FO insofar as they are about the world, not mental states, and in themselves are not conscious.
+One does not have to be aware that they are in these states.
+But the TP shows the reason for these psychological states' occurring unconsciously.
 If one is in a state, but in no way aware that one is in it, then that state is not conscious.
 But this is logically equivalent to claiming that a mental state is conscious only if one is somehow aware of being in it-that is, if one has a HO state, which is HO insofar as it is directed at or about another mental state.
-HO theories attempt to explain this commonsense claim but disagree about the mechanism that enables us to be aware of our FO mental states.
+HO theories attempt to explain this commonsense claim, but disagree about the mechanism that enables us to be aware of our FO mental states.

-According to a common type of HO theory, higher-order thoughts (HOTs), which are an ordinary type of thought, make one aware of their current states:
+On a common type of HO theory, varieties of HOT theory, it is HOTs, which are an ordinary type of thought, that make one aware of the states that they are currently in.
+Thus: